jd7h/josephine/README.md

 ## Inspiration
 This project was inspired by GoodReads (owned by Amazon, not self-hosted), LibraryThing (not intuitive, not self-hosted), and https://books.hansdezwart.nl (PHP, not opensource).

+## Etymology
+josephine is named after Jo March, my favorite bookworm, from the novel Little Women by Louisa Alcott.